-Assignments are due at the beginning of the class on the due date listed.
-If you anticipate handing in an assignment late, please consult with your instructor beforehand.
+Assignments are due at the beginning of the class on the due date specified by the instructor.
+If you anticipate handing in an assignment late, consult with your instructor beforehand.
+Late assignments are penalized 5% per day or part of a day that they are late.